 Policy-Based Cloud Automation Connects Storage to Networking and Application Infrastructure with One-Click Deployment

-Redwood City, CA – August 22, 2012 – Coraid Inc., a leading developer of Ethernet-based storage solutions with more than 1,500 customers worldwide, today unveiled its EtherCloud™ platform for software-defined storage.
+Redwood City, CA – August 22, 2012 – Coraid Inc., a leading developer of Ethernet-based storage solutions, today unveiled its EtherCloud™ platform for software-defined storage.
 Built on technology from Coraid’s acquisition of Yunteq, a provider of cloud orchestration software, in late 2011, EtherCloud delivers enhanced business agility to architects of the modern data center by radically simplifying delivery of scale-out infrastructure.
 EtherCloud leverages a powerful policy engine and representational state transfer application programming interfaces (REST APIs) to connect data-center infrastructure to applications, enabling complete programmability and one-click provisioning of enterprise storage.

 “With the rapid, and increasing, commoditization of hardware for computing, networking and storage, CIOs are increasingly realizing and embracing the need to shift from traditional IT strategies to highly virtualized and automated infrastructures, preferably running on scale-out building blocks and Ethernet,” said Mark Peters, senior analyst at ESG.
 “Server virtualization has become the norm for compute platforms, and software-defined networking is rapidly reshaping the networking industry.
 To complete the transformation, Coraid is now combining its scale-out EtherDrive storage platform with its new EtherCloud automation platform to become an early leader in software-defined storage.”